shreyashetty1112/Skincare-Rcommender/README.md

 3. It calculates product similarity and recommends the most relevant options

 This approach ensures that you receive personalized results even if you've never used the products before.
-""")

-st.markdown("""
 ### Tips for Best Use

 - Be specific with your choices to improve recommendation accuracy
 - Try exploring different product categories and effects
 - Visit the "Skin Care 101" section to learn more about effective skincare routines
-""")

 # App
 This project has been deployed using Streamlit.
-Please visit the link here https://skin-care-recommender-system-141.streamlit.app/.
+Please visit the link here Network URL: http://192.168.207.8:8502

 App in overall
 <br>
 <img width="881" alt="image" src="home1.jpg">